marianafartura/marianafartura/README.md

-📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses 🌟 Main languages: CSS, JavaScript and Python
+📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses 🌟 Main languages: CSS3, JavaScript and Python
 </pre>
 <hr>